AlbertMcGregor/hello-world/README.md

 This game clone of the game Flappy Bird

-GAME BASED ON COCOS2D-X 3.16 VERSION
+GAME BASED ON COCOS2D-X 3.16 VERSION!
-1